Matriks404/dotfiles/README.md

 * `.bash_local_functions` - **LOCAL** bash functions (see above).

 ## Temporary files during dotfiles upgrade
-* `build/update-dotfiles.sh` - upgrades all dotfiles and Bash scripts, and then does some cleanup.
+* `build/update-dotfiles.sh` - upgdates all dotfiles and Bash scripts, and then does some cleanup.

 ## Other files not normally available
 * `tools/hooks/pre-commit` - pre-commit hook, that updates.dotfiles_version before doing a `git commit` command.